 Each application is considered on its individual merits.
 We wish to see strong evidence that there is a potential for independent, high-calibre research.
 It is crucial that in your statement of purpose you provide a clear, detailed and original argument for why you have chosen particular areas of research to pursue.
 Your application will be reviewed by a subset of specialists in these areas, taken from your list of proposed supervisors.
 You must convince them that you have given careful thought to these research fields.
 Other considerations in the admission process are whether we can provide adequate supervision for your research and whether we can provide financial support.
 It is quite possible that you possess sufficient academic ability to complete a Ph.D., but we must refuse you because of these considerations.

 Applicants to the Ph.D. program are not required to take the Graduate Record Examinations.
 However, we strongly suggest that applicants who obtained their degrees outside Canada take the GRE general test as it will be very helpful to the Ph.D.
 Committee in the evaluation process.
-Request the Educational Resting Service to report their scores directly to the School (ETS code 0935).
+Request the Educational Resting Service to report their scores directly to McGill University (ETS code 0935).

 If you do not have the background described, please do not apply.
 We do not offer any qualifying program for students with weak Computer Science backgrounds.
 If you wish, you can take equivalent courses to obtain the required background and then apply.